-As a historic property, Caltrans identified the Cavanaugh-Wright House as a Section 4(f) resource.
-However, based partly on a Finding of No Adverse Effect, a de minimis use for 4(f) is proposed (Appendix A).
+resources (Appendix A).
+The SHPO concurred with Caltrans' Finding of No Adverse Effect and de minimis determination on November 6, 2020.
 Caltrans conducted studies that evaluated archaeological resources in the vicinity of the project area in 2018 and 2019.
-The results of these studies identified three previously recorded archaeological resources within the study area (P-28-000369/CA-NAP-482, P-28-000464/CA-NAP-582, and P-28-00062/CA-NAP-58/H,) as eligible for listing on the NRHP and that may be affected by the project.
+The results of these studies identified three previously recorded archaeological resources within the study area (P-28-000369/CA-NAP-482, P-28-000464/CA-NAP-582, and P-28-000062/CA-NAP-58/H,) as eligible for listing on the NRHP and that may be affected by the project.
 All archaeological resources were found to be eligible for the NRHP under Criterion D for their demonstrated and potential contributions to regional research issues.
 Because they are found eligible under Criterion D and their value lies in the data that they may contain rather than in preserving in-place, the archaeological resources are not considered 4(f) resources and are not discussed further.